hakrsh/MiniTorrent/README.md

 ## Assumptions

 1. Only one tracker is implemented and that tracker should always be online.
-2. Cross client login is restriced, ie. ip&port are bound to the user during user creation.
+2. Cross client login is restricted, ie. ip and port are bound to the user during user creation.
 3. File paths should be absolute.